mstorer3772/ASCIIMMO/README.md

 Penalty for aiming at specific targets (later!)
 If a blow lands, how-much-it-lands-by affects damage Lands by X starts to add critical effects (bleed damage over time, broken bone debufs, depends on damage type)

+Damage determined by what they hit with & target resistence.

+Improved by various skills (anatomy, technique)

+Invent repeatable text descriptions of combat actions based on skills used, success level/damage done.
+"15.3 damage" could translate into "a glancing blow that nicks the target's arm" or "a crushing blow that shatters the target's forearm"  More damaging attacks will generally be to the target's torso/head/legs, while less damaging ones will be to limbs.
+Crits that come with debufs could be described as hitting arteries or breaking bones.

+Teamwork skills (physical, mental, and magical) physical teamwork:  Tactics
+    offense teamwork: formation
+    defense teamwork: shield wall
+    ranged teamwork: volley
+    melee teamwork: pincer
+mental teamwork: organization
+    search teamwork: grid
+    crafting teamwork: assembly line magical teamwork: ritual